shivaacharjee/sailenseo/Readme.txt

 How does a Rich Snippet, Open Graph and Twitter Cards help?

-For undestanding better please refer to FAQ section.
-You will get exctly know how this plugin helpful for you.

 Supported Content Types -
 This plugin supports the following types of Schemas: